-A23.
-Suitable criteria exhibit the following characteristics: relevance, completeness, reliability, neutrality, and understandability.
-Criteria may be "specifically developed" or they may be "established," that is, embodied in laws or regulations, or issued by authorised or recognised bodies of experts that follow a transparent due process.
-15 Although criteria established by a regulator can be presumed to be relevant when that regulator is the intended user, some established criteria may be developed for a special purpose and be unsuitable for application in other circumstances.
-For example, criteria developed by a regulator that include emissions factors for a particular region may render misleading information if used for emissions in another
+- Suitable criteria exhibit the following characteristics: relevance, completeness, reliability, A23. neutrality, and understandability.
+Criteria may be "specifically developed" or they may be "established," for example, embodied in law or regulation, or issued by authorised or recognised bodies of experts that follow a transparent due process.
+Although criteria established by a regulator can be presumed to be relevant when that regulator is the intended user, some established criteria may be developed for a special purpose and be unsuitable for application in other circumstances.
+For example, criteria developed by a regulator that include emissions factors for a particular region may render misleading information if used for emissions in another region; or criteria that are designed to report only on particular regulatory aspects of emissions may be unsuitable for reporting to intended users other than the regulator that established the criteria. - A24.
+Specifically developed criteria may be appropriate when, for example, the entity has very specialised machinery or is aggregating emissions information from different jurisdictions